razor-x/eve-overview/README.md

 ## Updating

-The `Gemfile` is using pessimistic version constraints for everything, so if you don't want to wait for updates, you need to bump the versions yourself.
+The `Gemfile` is using pessimistic version constraints for everything, so if you don't want to wait for updates, you need to bump the versions yourself, run `bundle update` and commit the updated `Gemfile.lock`.

 JavaScript library versions need to be updated in `bower.json` and `_config.yml` (for CDN support).
 If you want to update Foundation, update the version number in `bower.json`.